lwcarani/lwcarani.github.io/_posts/2024-05-08-aimessages-reflections-2.md

 ### Async/Await

-Modern JavaScript/TypeScript added a clean way to handle function callbacks in an elegant way by adding a Promise-based API that has special syntax to allow us to treat asynchronous code as though it is synchronous.
+Modern JavaScript/TypeScript added a way to handle function callbacks in an elegant way by adding a Promise-based API that has special syntax to allow us to treat asynchronous code as though it is synchronous.
 This new language feature does add a bit of complexity - making a function `async` means your values are wrapped in Promises.
 So what used to return a `string` now returns a `Promise<string>`.

 ```ts
 const func = () => ":wave:";